 Please note that this site is adjacent to a live military firing range and is not accessible to the public.

-Owned by the MOD, Pirbright Ranges is one of the largest remaining areas of lowland heath in Surrey.
+Owned by the MOD, and bordering Brentmoor Heath, Pirbright Ranges is one of the largest remaining areas of lowland heath in Surrey.
 It is rich in heathland wildlife, including many rare species.

 Pirbright Ranges is a unique site in many ways.
 Due to the dangers associated with live-fire training, access to the reserve is highly regulated and Trust staff can only enter at certain times using special vehicles.